pymmcore-plus/pymmcore-gui/CONTRIBUITING.md

 > in `pyproject.toml`, and then run `uv lock` to update the lockfile, then
 > commit it and open a PR.

-### Python version support

-The "primary" version of python that we target at any time is defined in `.python-version`.
-This is the version that will be installed by `uv` if it's not already present on your system.
-We also test against all versions greater than the minimium version defined in `pyproject.toml` under the `[project.requires-python]` section.

 ### Activating the virtual environment (optional)

 If you want to activate the virtual environment to run commands directly (without